 My new book will help you take your graphic novel teaching to the next level.

-Coming in early 2021 from Times 10 Publications’ Hack Learning Series
+Coming in April 2021 from Times 10 Publications’ Hack Learning Series

 There is no shortage of ways we all can benefit from teaching graphic novels.
-They engage reluctant or struggling readers, they are gateway texts for more complex literature, they build necessary background knowledge, and they develop visual literacy skills.
+The most cited reasons are that they engage reluctant or struggling readers, they build necessary background knowledge, and they develop visual literacy skills.

-My book, Hacking Graphic Novels, includes 12 hacks that guide teachers to use comics and graphic novels to build students’ visual literacy analysis skills and use new story-telling tools to communicate all kinds of stories.
+My book, Hacking Graphic Novels, includes 10 hacks that guide teachers to use comics and graphic novels to build students’ visual literacy skills, develop a comfort level with complexity and uncertainty, and use new tools to process and express their thinking and tell all kinds of stories.

 Close Reading Model Video

 analyzing Persepolis with attention to graphic narrative devices

 Words and Pictures Working Together: Visual Literacy & Analyzing Texts with Students

 In this crash course in text analysis for graphic novels, I co-present techniques and tools for building students’ critical literacy skills with graphic texts at all grade levels.
 This panel includes demonstrations on how to lead students in analyzing the elements of comics and the unique combination of art and text.
 We also share resources and discuss challenges.